KeesCBakker/Strongly-Typed-Events-for-TypeScript/README.md

 <img src="http://keestalkstech.com/wp-content/uploads/2016/03/lightning-bolt-1203953_1280-590x332.png" />
 # Strongly Typed Events for TypeScript
-This project will give your classes (and interfaces) a nice & easy way to add events.
+Add the power of events to your TypeScript classes (and interfaces).

 ## Events are easy!
 Events can be added as a gettable property to the class.